GentleTomZerg/.dotfiles/dotfiles-wiki/Useful-Tools.md

 # Fonts
 - [getnf](https://github.com/ronniedroid/getnf)
 use command `getnf` in terminal to download nerd-fonts easily.
 - The other good way is to download the font packages and uzip them.
-Copy the output to ~/.local/share/fonts/
+Copy the output to ~/.local/share/fonts/.
+The configuration file of alarcritty shows how to use the font.